preeeetham/GameOn/README.md

-# Gameoon 🎮 - Game Catalogue Web Application
+# GameoOn 🎮 - Game Catalogue Web Application

 ## Overview
 Gameon is a comprehensive game catalogue web application powered by the RAWG API, built using the MERN (MongoDB, Express, React, Node.js) stack.